AUTO BODY MAN REPAIR TECHNICIAN

 - the use of electric, or gas or other welding and brazing equipment

-- the use of frame straightening and aligning equipment
+- using frame straightening and aligning equipment

 - maintain work area clean and organized